-In Indian culture, Ekadashi holds special significance.
-The Ekadashi (11th lunar day) of both the waxing (Shukla) and waning (Krishna) moon phases each month is considered a day for worshipping Lord Vishnu and observing a fast.
-Among these, one important date is Mokshada Ekadashi, which falls on the eleventh day of the bright fortnight (Shukla Paksha) in the month of Margashirsha.
-The purpose of this day is not only spiritual purification but also to pave the way for attaining liberation (moksha).
+In Indian culture, Ekadashi holds profound spiritual significance.
+The 11th lunar day (Ekadashi) of both the waxing (Shukla Paksha) and waning (Krishna Paksha) phases each month is dedicated to worshipping Lord Vishnu and observing a strict fast.
+Among these, the Ekadashi falling on the eleventh day of the bright fortnight (Shukla Paksha) in the month of Margashirsha is especially sacred and known by two revered names: Mokshada Ekadashi and Vaikuntha Ekadashi.

 | Event | Date & Time |